Introduction

 Don’t give up

 If candidates get stuck on a problem, they should not give up.
-They should think about the problem from a different perspective or try a different approach.
+Try thinking of solving problem from a different perspective or try a different approach.
 They should know that the interviewer is not expecting them to solve every problem perfectly.
-They are looking for your problem-solving skills and your ability to think critically.
+They are interested in knowing – about the candidates problem-solving skills and the ability to think out of the box.

 Learn from mistakes

-Candidates must know how to stay calm and confident during their interviews.
-They should understand that the interviewer is not trying to trick or catch them.
-They want to see how they approach and solve problems.
+During their interviews, candidates need to know how to remain composed and self-assured.
+They ought to realize that the interviewer is not attempting to deceive or apprehend them.
+They want to observe how they tackle and resolve issues.

-The solution is to be methodical, stay calm, and treat the problem as a conversation rather than an exam.
-Practice as much as possible, understand the problem, optimize for time and space complexity, and write clean and readable code.
+Being methodical, maintaining composure, and approaching the issue as a discussion rather than an exam are the answers.
+Write clear, legible code, comprehend the issue, optimize for time and space complexity, and practice as often as you can.
 Lastly, candidates should not give up learning from their mistakes and stay confident.

 Is your organization planning its next hire?
 Contact us to learn how InterviewVector can help you find the right talent for your team.